ckatsak/netspeedmon/README.md

 ## Reporting

 Results can periodically be:
-- stored by a database implementation (although only a naive in-memory implementation exists, for now) (this is necessary enable plotting the time series, but optionally otherwise);
+- stored by a database implementation (although only a naive in-memory implementation exists, for now) (this is necessary to enable plotting the time series, but optional otherwise);
 - written to stdout (configurable through a boolean on the configuration file);
 - served via HTTP, on the `/latest` and `/plot` endpoints (Cargo feature `http` required);
 - tweeted to the configured Twitter account (Cargo feature `twitter` required).